Gizio/KShift/README.md

 # KShift
-A GNU/Linux application to shift the colour temperature of your screen using xrandr
+A lightweight GNU/Linux application to shift the colour temperature of your screen using xrandr